-Property came to be divided into eight classes namely, Property inherited from a father, a thing bought, a pledge, property given to a wife after marriage by her husband’s family, a gift, property obtained for performing a sacrifice, the property of reunited copartners, and wages as the eighth.
+The property came to be divided into eight classes namely, Property inherited from a father, a thing bought, a pledge, the property was given to a wife after marriage by her husband’s family, a gift, property obtained for performing a sacrifice, the property of reunited copartners, and wages as the eighth.

-The next were the usury laws of Ancient India.
-According to Vasishtha and Gautama, the interest for a money-lender was five mashas for twenty (karshapanas) every month.
-The commentator Hara Datta reckoned 20 mashas to the karshapana, so that the rate of interest comes to 1% per cent, per month, or fifteen per cent, per annum.
+The next was the usury laws of Ancient India.
+According to Vasishtha and Gautama, the interest for a money-lender was five Mashas for twenty (Karshapanas) every month.
+The commentator Hara Datta reckoned 20 Mashas to the Karshapana, so that the rate of interest comes to 1% percent, per month, or fifteen percent, per annum.
 Krishna Pandita correctly stated that this rate of interest applies to loans for which security is given.

 Lastly was the subject of the law of partition.
 The law of primogeniture never obtained in India.
 But so long as the joint family system remained in vogue, the property of the father was inherited by the eldest son.
 The eldest son supported the rest as a father.
 It would seem, however, that to live in a joint family under the eldest brother was never the universal custom in India.